Gbengard/DevSecOps-Project/README.md

-Here’s the updated `README.md` with the mention of the Netflix clone application:
+Here is the updated `README.md` incorporating **Helm** for Kubernetes deployment:

 ---

-# Jenkins CI/CD Pipeline for GitOps with Docker, SonarQube, OWASP, Trivy, and Kubernetes
+# Jenkins CI/CD Pipeline for GitOps with Docker, SonarQube, OWASP, Trivy, Helm, and Kubernetes

 This repository contains the Jenkinsfile for automating the continuous integration (CI) and continuous deployment (CD) of a **Netflix Clone** application following GitOps practices.
-The pipeline leverages several key tools including Jenkins, SonarQube, OWASP Dependency Check, Trivy, Docker, Kubernetes (K8S), and ArgoCD for deployment.
+The pipeline leverages several key tools including Jenkins, SonarQube, OWASP Dependency Check, Trivy, Docker, Kubernetes (K8S), Helm, and ArgoCD for deployment.

 ## Overview